YottaDB/YDBDoc/ProgGuide/commands.rst

 A HALT releases all shared resources held by the process, such as devices OPENed in YottaDB, databases, and YottaDB LOCKs.
 If the process has an active M transaction (the value of $TLEVEL is greater than zero (0)), YottaDB performs a ROLLBACK prior to terminating.

-Because HALT and HANG share the same abbreviation (H), YottaDB differentiates them based on whether an argument follows the command.
+Because HALT and :ref:`hang-command` share the same abbreviation (H), YottaDB differentiates them based on whether an argument follows the command.

 Example: